roy-ganz/toql/guide/src/4-derive/1-introduction.md

-# The Toql Derive
+# The Toql derive
 A struct must derive `Toql`.
-Only on a derived struct any function from the [ToqlApi](3-api/1-introduction.md) can be called.
+Only on a derived struct any function from the [ToqlApi](../3-api/1-introduction.md) can be called.

 This derive builds _a lot_ of code.
 This includes